 NSEAD have been campaigning alongside friends, partners and allies, to end the Ebacc since its introduction in 2010.

-- In July 2011 NSEAD Patron and Ebacc activist Bob and Roberta Smith created his artwork A letter to Michael Gove, decrying the minister's education policies, which the artist sees as an attack, not just on art and design education, but on creativity itself.
+2011, July: NSEAD Patron and Ebacc activist Bob and Roberta Smith created his artwork A letter to Michael Gove, calling out the education policies,which were an attack, not just on art and design education, but on creativity itself.

-- In September, 2012 subject associations including NSEAD came together in The 'Bacc for the Future' campaign launched by the Incorporated Society of Musicians (ISM), where we reported on the impact on our subject.
+2012, September: Subject associations including NSEAD came together in The 'Bacc for the Future' campaign launched by the Incorporated Society of Musicians (ISM)

-- In November 2013 the Ebacc was the focus of Bob and Roberta Smith’s The Art Party Conference, held in Scarborough, this was a riotous assembly of artists, performers and educators, making the point: art matters.
+2013, November: Bob and Roberta Smith’s The Art Party Conference, was held in Scarborough.
+A riotous assembly of artists, performers and educators, making the point: art matters.
 NSEAD’s Lesley Butterworth gave a rousing speech, highlighting the dangers of creating a hierarchy of subjects in our schools.

-- December 2013: Sharon Hodgson MP and NSEAD established the All-Party Parliamentary Group (APPG) for art, craft and design in education, was established, reporting on the impact of Government policy on our subject.
+2013, December: Sharon Hodgson MP established the All-Party Parliamentary Group (APPG) for art, craft and design in education, was established, reporting on the impact of Government policy on our subject.

-- In February 2023 the arts subject associations came together again, with NSEAD and One DanceUk working alongside ISM and the Edge Foundation, to renew our calls for reform.
-The APPG for Music Education heard evidence of the perilous state of arts education in English schools.
+2023, February: Save Our Subjects.
+The arts subject associations came together again; NSEAD and One DanceUk working alongside ISM and the Edge Foundation, renewed our calls for reform.

-- In June 2023 The All-Party Parliamentary Group for Art, craft and Design in Education published the Art Now inquiry report, which highlighted the decline in the time for art and design education and the impact on teacher morale.
+2023, June: The APPG for Art, craft and Design in Education published the Art Now inquiry report, which highlighted the decline in the time for art and design education and the impact on teacher morale.

-- And in February 11, 2025, the Arts and Minds campaign was launched with an event at Tate Modern.
-The campaign, led by the National Education Union (NEU) and a coalition of over 20 organisations, including NSEAD aims to secure a broad and balanced arts curriculum in schools, with the abolition of the Ebacc a key campaign aim.
+2025, February: The Arts and Minds campaign was launched.
+The campaign, led by the NEU and a coalition of over 20 organisation,(including NSEAD), plus artists and performers, working together to secure a broad and balanced arts curriculum in schools.
+The abolition of the Ebacc was a key campaign aim.